aarush9189/Employee-Performance-and-Salary-Analysis-/README.md

 ## 📌 Conclusion

 The analysis shows that employee performance is positively related to experience, and salary distribution varies across departments and cities.

----

-Simple project to understand basic data analysis and visualization using Python.